 Being the backup NFL quarterback potentially opens the door for a career-defining moment.
-Take the Eagles Super Bowl run last season, or movie legend Jon Moxon, as prime examples of what happens when the backup quarterback takes advantage of his opportunity to step in and become "the guy."
+Take the Philadelphia Eagles' run to their Super Bowl LII win or "Varsity Blues" icon Jon Moxon as prime examples of what happens when the backup quarterback takes advantage of his opportunity to step in and become "the guy."

 Backup quarterbacks are overlooked until they're needed.
 It's a position that leans on the mantra "be ready for anything."
 Only 32 quarterbacks start in the NFL every week.
 Being ready to step into those shoes as a team's quarterback can happen at any moment, so franchises make sure to sign the next-best option.

 Every starter needs an insurance policy.
 The Kansas City Chiefs have Chad Henne behind Patrick Mahomes.
 The Baltimore Ravens have Tyler Huntley behind Lamar Jackson.
 Even the San Francisco 49ers have Jimmy Garoppolo on retainer in case exciting youngster Trey Lance fails.

 NFL backups, despite being the side chick of their team, get paid big bucks to ride the bench.